bitcoinerlab/descriptors/HARDWARE_WALLETS.md

 }
 ```

 Use `mode: 'usb'` for Android USB.
-If a BitBox driver exposes both BLE and USB
-and `driver.mode` is omitted, descriptors throws an error listing both choices.
 When no device is supplied, the native provider uses its normal first-match
 behavior.
 Apps that support several BitBoxes can use the provider's listing API
 and pass the selected record in `driver.device`: